November 26, 2006

 - Sarah Michelle Gellar has to plead with a disinterested Rosa Blasi, before she agrees to help

-- the climactic flashbacks are much longer, more violent, and actually show, for the first time in any film, the original murders, why Sayako crawls down the stairs, why she croaks… so much is explained about what we’ve been seeing, I’m surprised it was cut back so much
+- the climactic flashbacks are much longer, more violent, and actually show, for the first time in any film, the original murders, explaining why Kayako crawls down the stairs and why she croaks… So many crucial scenes, I’m surprised it was cut so much

-- finally, as the ambulance leaves the house, we get a flashback to Sayako, husband, son and cat moving in on their first day in the house – it’s a welcome change to see them together as a family and see Sayako smiling for once!
+- finally, as the ambulance leaves the house, we get a flashback to Kayako, husband, son and cat moving in on their first day in the house – it’s a welcome change to see them together as a family and see her smiling for once!

 So is the director aiming his scares at an American audience by using less explicit horror?
 Almost all the major scary set-pieces have been diluted.
 Was this to appease the censor, or to appeal to western audiences?